Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Developing adaptive search methods

+When implementing adaptivity with the planner, we need to specify a list of $k$-generators $\rho_{k_0},\ldots,\rho_{k_m}$.
+In every iteration, the algorithm will select a node to expand and generators from the list that will create the new subgoals.
+This way, it can directly control the complexity of the subgoals and adapt to the current state and progress of the search.

+\textbf{MixSubS.} Given a list of trained $k$-generators, a simple approach is to call all of them each time a node is expanded.
+In every iteration, we choose the node with the highest value in the tree and add subgoals proposed by each generator $\rho_{k_0}$ to $\rho_{k_m}$.
+See Algorithm \ref{alg:planners_mixsubs} for the implementation.

+Observe that in the easy areas of the environment the search will progress fast, since the furthest subgoal will most likely have the highest value, so it will be chosen as the next node to expand.
+On the other hand, in the hard parts the shortest generators are more likely to provide subgoals that advance towards the target at least a step.

-\textbf{MixSubS.} A simple mechanism that allows using different subgoal generators is to call all of them each time a node is expanded.
-This approach achieves better results than the baseline on moderate and high budgets, but in some domains, it solves fewer problems within small graphs.
-MixSubS offer the advantage of planning with different horizons, but at the same time, it produces too many unnecessary nodes in the easy areas, where taking only long steps suffices to solve the task.
+This method already achieve superior results compared to single generators, both on small and large budget.
+In the Rubik environment, it even reaches $100\%$ solved cubes.
+MixSubS provides the advantage of planning with different horizons, but at the same time, it produces many unnecessary nodes in the easy areas, while taking only long steps is sufficient to solve the task.
+Additionally, one may want to prioritize the generators that perform better, which cannot be done with this method.

-\textbf{Iterative mixing.} In this approach, we specify the number of iterations $n_i$ for each generator $g_i$.
-We use $g_1$ to expand the best nodes in the first $n_1$ iterations.
-Then, we use $g_2$ to expand the best nodes in the following $n_2$ iterations and the procedure follows for the consecutive generators.
+\textbf{Iterative mixing.} In this approach, we specify a number of iterations $l_i$ for each generator $\rho_{k_i}$.
+We use $\rho_{k_0}$ to expand the highest-valued nodes in the first $l_0$ iterations.
+Then, we use $\rho_{k_1}$ to expand the best nodes in the following $l_1$ iterations and the procedure follows for the consecutive generators.
 After finishing with the last one, we start again from the beginning.
-This algorithm offers the flexibility of specifying the exact number of iterations for each generator, which is an explicit prioritization.
-It can resemble some of the listed algorithms for carefully chosen $n_i$.
-However, tuning the number of iterations requires much more effort than the other parameter-free algorithms do.

-While all the listed algorithms offer some advantages, the longest-first approach outperforms each of them significantly, in all the environments.
-Thus, in \abbrv{} we use it as a default planner.
+See Algorithm \ref{alg:planners_iterative} for the implementation.